45th Reunion

 Check-in at Headquarters

 Please come to headquarters to check in when you arrive on campus.
-You will receive your name badge, favor, additional Reunion materials, and your House/dorm room key and assignment, if you are staying on campus.
+You will receive your name badge, additional Reunion materials, and your House/dorm room key and assignment if you are staying on campus.
+Luggage storage is available on-site.
+Learn more and pre-purchase your luggage storage here.

 Parking is complimentary at 52 Oxford Street, as well as (on Friday only) at the Soldiers Field Garage at 111 Western Avenue.